HTTPWorkshop/httpworkshop.github.io/index.md

 * Submissions due: 1 May 2015
 * Attendees notified by: 15 May 2015
-* Attendee confirmation by: 1 June 2015
+* Attendee confirmation and payment by: 1 June 2015
 * HTTP Workshop: 27-30 July 2015